Frequently Asked Questions

 That is entirely up to you and how long it takes you to prepare and warm-up.
-Please consider that you should allow time for Registration (only on Round 1) and arriving at your assigned Tee 10 minutes prior to your tee time (Round 1 and 2)
+Please consider that you should allow time for Registration (only for shotgun starts) and arriving at your assigned Tee 10 minutes prior to your tee time (Round 1 and 2)

 - Can we caddie for our juniors?

 LINKS TOUR ONLY, cadding is allowed, but we ask that caddies stay off the putting greens.
 All other tours there will be NO CADDIES.
 We understand that many of our Juniors are making the transition from Team Golf, US Kids or other Junior Golf programs where caddying was allowed.
 The SFPGA Jr. Tour is widely viewed as the transition for many juniors to college golf.
 If it’s a matter of physical stamina, we highly recommend push carts.